SnehaChaursia/Talent-MatchMaker/README.md

 - Real-time search with detailed scoring breakdown
 - Feedback system for rating matchesintegration with direct access to creator platforms
 - Responsive design that works on all devices
-- Location autocomplete with city suggestions
+- Location autocomplete with city suggestions and skill
 - Skills and style suggestions for easy selection

 ## Quick Start